 The RN will provide education about Diabetes, diabetes management via medications, blood sugar monitoring, review blood work as it pertains to diabetes and heart health, take your blood pressure, examine your feet, discuss the Importance and procedure of screening for Diabetes complications.

 We work with you, as a team, to help you achieve your health care goals.

-Respiratory Therapists help patients with their cardiovascular (heart and lung) health.
-We help to diagnose lung disease, provide education and self management advice to helps patient's manage their lung disease such as COPD, Asthma and Pulmonary Fibrosis.
+Respiratory Therapists help patients with their cardiopulmonary (heart and lung) health.
+We help to diagnose lung disease, provide education and self management advice to help patients manage their lung disease such as COPD, Asthma and Pulmonary Fibrosis.
 In addition we help people quit smoking and teach them how to properly use their respiratory medications; including inhalers.

 A Chiropodist is a primary care professional practicing in podiatric medicine that specializes in assessment, management and prevention of diseases and disorders of the foot.
 An essential member of the inter professional healthcare team, the Chiropodist is able to assess the needs of their patients and trained to manage both chronic and acute conditions affecting the foot and lower limb.

 The Chiropodists here at DAFHT treat patients who have diabetes and other high risk conditions in order to prevent any foot related complications.

 A Registered Dietitian is a regulated healthcare professional who is an expert in food and nutrition and a trusted source of evidence based nutrition.
 In order to practice they must complete; an undergraduate degree in food and nutrition, internship, pass a national registered exam to become a member of a provincial regulatory college.

 Our Registered Dietitian team will help you support your health and wellness goals through individual and group counseling sessions to prevent and manage disease.
 They will help you acquire a positive relationship with food and eat in a way that you can support for a lifetime.

 Programs that our dieticians are involved in: